The Amington Heath Primary School Curriculum

 Amington Heath Primary School is a close, community-centred school which nurtures independent, confident learners who are equipped for the future.
 Working together, we provide a safe, inclusive environment in which every child is a valued member.
 Amington Heath is a place where all children love learning.
 Children experience great teaching through an enriching curriculum that is relevant, varied and engaging.

-Raises aspirations for all pupils
+Raises aspirations for all children

-Give learning a REAL purpose
+Gives learning a REAL purpose

-Inspire and immerses pupils in their learning
+Inspires and immerses children in their learning

-Underpinned by the school values and learning behaviours
+Is underpinned by the school values and learning behaviours

-Ensure that children are secondary ready by being heavily based on skills
+Ensures that children are secondary ready by being heavily based on skills

 Is memorable and experiential